Carvana Co. (NYSE:CVNA) Major Shareholder Ernest C. Garcia II Sells 100,000 Shares

 Carvana Co.
-(NYSE:CVNA – Get Free Report) major shareholder Ernest C. Garcia II sold 100,000 shares of Carvana stock in a transaction that occurred on Wednesday, October 16th.
-The shares were sold at an average price of $193.06, for a total transaction of $19,306,000.00.
-Following the sale, the insider now owns 38,058,131 shares of the company’s stock, valued at approximately $7,347,502,770.86.
+(NYSE:CVNA – Get Free Report) major shareholder Ernest C. Garcia II sold 100,000 shares of the firm’s stock in a transaction dated Monday, October 21st.
+The shares were sold at an average price of $190.79, for a total value of $19,079,000.00.
+Following the sale, the insider now owns 37,658,131 shares in the company, valued at approximately $7,184,794,813.49.
 The trade was a 0.00 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Major shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.

 Ernest C. Garcia II also recently made the following trade(s):